 For all these reasons, most experts also take a second measurement in addition to the BMI: waist size.
 Why the waist?
 Studies show that people who have more fat around their abdomens tend to have greater risks of problems like heart disease and diabetes-so knowing what the tape tells you about your waist circumference can help determine your overall health prognosis.

 In general, health problems increase when a waist measurement-not your belt size, by the way-is greater than 40 inches for men and 35 inches for women.
 So, if your BMI puts you in a higher risk category, having a waist size above those numbers raises your level of risk even higher and adds to the list of reasons you would want to lose weight.

 If your BMI is: Below 25

 Your health risk profile is: Ideal.
-You probably don't need to lose weight for health reasons, though it might boost your
+You probably don't need to lose weight for health reasons, though it might boost your self-esteem and confidence.

 If your BMI is: 25 - 29.9

 Your health risk profile is: Moderate.
 Your chance of developing heart disease, diabetes and other diseases associated with excess weight is higher, especially at the higher numbers in this range.
 Losing some weight can help you feel great now-and it can also prevent you from sliding into a higher risk category later on.
 Waist size over 40" (men) or 35" (women)?
 Your risk of health problems is increased, but weight loss can bring your numbers into a healthier range.